 Adeline Hawes died in March of 1891 and at about the same time her son, Charles, moved away.

-Also in 1891, Edward Royall Tyler moved to 353 Beacon with his young daughter, Edith Madeleine Tyler.
-They previously had lived at 316 Beacon, where his wife, Jennie, had died in April of 1890.
+By the1892-1893 winter season, Edward Royall Tyler moved back to 353 Beacon with his young daughter, Edith Madeleine Tyler.
+They previously had lived at 316 Beacon.
+His wife, Jennie (Cory) Tyler, had died in May of 1892.

 Martha Tyler died in November of 1902.
-Edward Tyler again moved back to 316 Beacon for the 1902-1903 winter season (during which his daughter, Edith, married Herbert Thorn King of New York City), but then once again returned to 353 Beacon by the 1903-1904 season.
+Edward Tyler and his daughter again moved back to 316 Beacon for the 1902-1903 winter season (during which Edith married Herbert Thorn King of New York City).
+Edward Tyler returned to 353 Beacon by the 1903-1904 season.

 The trust established for Martha Tyler’s benefit had continued to own 353 Beacon, and on September 17, 1903, it was acquired from Frank Moseley, the current trustee, by Martha Tyler’s granddaughter, Mary Dwight (Foote) Wendell, the wife of Ten Eyck Wendell.
 The Wendells lived in Casanovia, New York, and 353 Beacon became the home of her mother, Mary Otis Alger (Tyler) Foote, the widow of Edward Foote.
 Edward Foote had been a broker and railroad contractor in New York City.